kieran-mackle/AutoTrader/docs/source/broker/oanda.md

 ## Utility Functions

-Refer to the [Oanda Utility Functions](oanda-utils) for more information.
+Refer to the [Broker Utility Functions](utils) for more information.